Driftstack DRIFTSTACK docs

 Cap: 10,000 rows per file.
 Older entries remain accessible via the paginated read endpoint above.

-CSV columns: id, timestamp, action, actor_type, actor_account_id, actor_key_id, target_resource_id, payload_json.
-The payload_json column is the JSON-encoded payload field (stringified + escaped per CSV rules).
+CSV columns (in order): timestamp, action, actor_type, actor_account_id, actor_key_id, target_resource_id, ip_address, user_agent, payload.
+The payload column is the JSON-encoded payload field (stringified + escaped per CSV rules).

 JSON envelope: